 If there are no club courses suitable and if numbers suffice a course will be organised for these individuals at a convenient location.
 Please refer to Guideline & Requirements for Foundation Course Cerification which applies to anyone wishing to take a course

-If a school wishes to run a Transition Year Students Foundation course pleases contact Shane Supple Coach Education Officer Shane Supple at email@example.com
+If a school wishes to run a Transition Year Students Foundation course or the Emerging Coaches Course pleases contact Shane Supple Coach Education Officer Shane Supple at firstname.lastname@example.org or your local GDA.

 Child Protection Awareness Workshop